cmb-chula/ReCasNet/detection/README.md

 python3 tools/data_preparation/generate_training_key.py -d CMC
 ```

+You could also download the presampled annotations using the link  <a href="https://chula-my.sharepoint.com/:f:/g/personal/6372025021_student_chula_ac_th/Erzru8nxgjlPji4-Q6BpCkoBETUEx0_e9BA_cjaU-XWpgw?e=pAtdDi" title="">HERE</a>.

 ## Training

 Training and inference script of other models and datasets could be found in `script/`